Exit 32: FL 687/4th Street North

 The original flyover that carries the southbound lanes of 4th Street North over the Interstate 275 mainline was built in 1959 and 1960, together with a set of bridges crossing Big Island Gap for northbound and southbound 4th Street North traffic.
 The bridges on 4th Street North crossing Big Island Gap still remain today; however, the flyover bridge was reconstructed in 1995 as part of an Interstate 275 widening project from its original four lanes to the eight lanes that it is today.

-Unfortunately, the overpass that was replaced in 1995 was torn down in February 2021 and is being replaced with a wider overpass.
-This is necessary so that Interstate 275 inm this area can be widened once more to accommodate express lanes which are being constructed as part of the Gateway Expressway project.
-These express lanes will enable traffic to bypass congestion from the Howard Frankland Bridge to south of Roosevelt Blvd. for a toll.
+The overpass that was replaced in 1995 was torn down in February 2021 and has been replaced with a wider overpass which opened in May 2024.
+This was needed so that Interstate 275 in this area can be widened once more to accommodate express lanes which were constructed as part of the Gateway Expressway project.
+These express lanes will enable traffic to bypass congestion from the Howard Frankland Bridge to north of 54 Av N for a toll.
 Tolls for the express lanes will be collected utilizing the Florida DOT's SunPass toll collection system.
-Additionally, the twin bridges that carry 4 St N over Big Island Gap - built in 1959 as part of the original Howard Frankland Bridge - are being reconstructed.
-The overpass for 4 St N as well as the twin bridges over Big Island Gap are supposed to be completed by the summer of 2024 per the Florida DOT's Gateway Expressway and 4 St N Bridge Reconstruction project websites.
+Additionally, the twin bridges that carry 4 St N over Big Island Gap - built in 1959 as part of the original Howard Frankland Bridge - were reconstructed with the northbound lanes opened in September 2023 and the southbound lanes opened in May 2024 in conjunction with the newly opened overpass.

 4th Street Trivia